General Resort Information

 What are the rooms like?

 The average room at the Yacht Club is 380 sq. ft.
 Most rooms feature two queen-size beds, a table and chairs, color TV w/remote, a ceiling fan, double sinks in the dressing area, and refrigerator.
 Some rooms have a daybed that will accommodate the maximum 5 guests allowed per room at the Yacht Club.
-Also, some rooms have a "Murphy" type king-size bed that folds up against the wall.
 Of the 539 regular guest rooms at the Yacht Club, 483 rooms have queen-sized beds, 56 rooms have king-sized beds, and there are 10 disabled access rooms.
+Most rooms have a balcony that have a table and two chairs.
+Standard Rooms are for all guests, including Concierge Club.
+Deluxe rooms are larger and are only available on the Concierge level.

 The rooms at the Yacht Club have been thoughtfully stocked with many extras.
 Rooms have a small safe, located in the closet, in which you can store your valuables such as jewelry, airline tickets, passports, travelers' checks, etc. For bigger items, storage facilities may be available at the front desk.

 The Yacht Club does have a Club Level and club-level/service rooms.
 All Club Level rooms are located on the hotel's 5th floor, which requires your Magic Band to gain entry from the elevator.
 There are 71 concierge suites and 20 "true" suites in a variety of sizes.
 See the Concierge page for more information about the concierge level.

 Walt Disney World Resort has complimentary Wi-Fi service available in all of its hotels and parks.
 See our Internet Access page for details.

 A room with a view, but which one?

 There are three views available: The Standard view, the Garden or Woods view, and the Lagoon or pool view.